dstore-dbap/LumberMill/README.md

 #### Outputs
 * DevNullSink, discards all data that it receives.
-* ElasticSearchMultiProcessSink, same as above but multiprocessed.
+* ElasticSearchSingleWorkerSink, stores data entries in an elasticsearch index.
-* ElasticSearchSink, stores data entries in an elasticsearch index.
+* ElasticSearchMultipleWorkersSink, same as above but multiprocessed.
 * FileQueueSink, stores all received events in a file based queue.
 * FileSink, store events in a file.
 * GraphiteSink, send metrics to graphite server.